Table of Contents

 4. Submit the payment, or payments for processing.

 Choosing a global payment platform that automates cross-border transactions can improve your bottom line, enhance compliance, and simplify your ability to get funds to your suppliers on time, every time.
-But not all global payment platforms support SEPA payments.
+But not all global payment platforms support the SEPA payment method.
 Choosing one that does is vital to comply with International Bank Account Number (IBAN) requirements.
 IBANs are needed to make a cross-border payment using the SEPA system.

 Is an IBAN Number Necessary to Send a SEPA Payment?